vintasoftware/django-react-boilerplate/README.md

 - Manually with `flake8` and `npm run lint` on project root.
 - During development with an editor compatible with flake8 and ESLint.

+## Pre-commit hook to flake8

+- Run `pre-commit install` to enable the hook into your git repo.
+The hook will run automatically for each commit.
+- Run `git commit -m "Your message" -n` to skip the hook if you need.

 ## Commercial Support
 This project, as other Vinta open-source projects, is used in products of Vinta clients.
 We are always looking for exciting work, so if you need any commercial support, feel free to get in touch: contact@vinta.com.br